 Family packing the car for a trip

-All children need a passport when traveling to a new destination, even infants.
+All children need a passport when travelling to a new destination, even infants.
 You can apply or renew your child’s passport on the Australian Passport Office’s website.

 You’ll also need to make sure that your passport is valid for at least 6 months after you’re planned to arrive home.
 This will help to avoid any unwanted surprises – like not being allowed to board your plane!